damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 add convenient `.gitignore` templates.

-This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Matt Oakes for contributing the support for surpressing text file diffs on the default branch with .gitattributes.
+This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Matt Oakes for contributing the support for suppressing text file diffs on the default branch with `.gitattributes`.

 Thanks Matt!